UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 It is required a handwritten original project report containing sections 1 - 2 - 3 - 4 -5, scanned figures with annotations, file listings, diagrams, sketches or any other resources.
 Theory to comprehend how the circuit works and how two's complement data operates may be included in section 1 on specifications.
 Follow this rubric for writing reports.

 Fig. 15.
-Switches are used for A(7..0) and B(7..0) operands.
-One button OP selects add or subtract.
+Example pin assignment for inputs and outputs.
+Board's switches are used for A(7..0) and B(7..0) operands.
+One push-button OP selects add or subtract operations.
 Eight green LED are used to represent signed integer results R(7..0), and three red LED are used for displaying flags.